buzzqw/TUS/OBSS/markdown-separati/en/44-the-monsters.md

 - **Dam.
 Imm.**: Poison
 - **Immunities**: charmed
 - **Senses**: \resizedown{Darkvision 18 m, Blindsight 3 m}
-- **Languages**: understands the languages of its creator but cannot speak
+- **Languages**: understands the languages of its creator but cannot speak speak
 - **Challenge**: 0 (10 XP)

 ***Telepathic Bond.*** While the homunculus is on the same plane of existence as its master, it can magically convey what it perceives to its master, and the two can communicate telepathically.